Tchater maintenant avec le support

 To add a new connection to an existing target server

-1. On the Connections page, click New Connection.
+1. On the Connections panel, click New Connection.

 Figure 16: Connections > New Connection > Add new user to target server - Adding a new connection

-2. The Add new user to target server sidesheet is split into two sections as connections comprise of assets and accounts.
+2. The Add new user to target server side sheet is split into three sections, as connections consist of assets, accounts and permissions.

 • For Asset configuration: